DanDias/hexo-theme-weightless/README.md

 I just thought this looks nice.

+---

 ## Tags Cloud

 1. Create a page named `tags`
 2. Edit tags page, set page type to `tags`

+## Search

+If you want search support with this theme, install `hexo-generator-lunr`.
+After the installation

 ---